HomomorphicEncryption/SparseLWEkit/src/part1.md

 **Sparse secret** is an umbrella term for several related concepts within the FHE literature and among its many implementations.
 The idea in common between many of these definitions is a secret key with a ‘sufficiently small’ publicly-known Hamming weight (number of non-zero values contained inside a vector).
-This type of secret is chosen to minimize and/or bound the error growth during FHE computation.
+This type of secret can be chosen for several reasons, including minimizing and/or bound the error growth during FHE computation, and improving bootstrapping (lower failure probability and/or smaller modulus consumption).
-Here we will not try to quantify what Hamming weight corresponds to a sparse secret, since this is irrelevant to security estimations.
+Here we will not try to quantify what Hamming weight corresponds to a sparse secret, since we will consider concrete values in security estimations.
 There are already a few different variations of sparse secrets, and many more could be imagined.

 We start by describing traditional (non-sparse) secret keys.